mebigfatguy/collatz4j/README.md

 # collatz4j
 ## A visualization of the Collatz Conjecture

 The Collatz conjecture starts with what appears to be a silly math 'game'.
-Given any postive whole number you use the following two rules
+Given any positive whole number you use the following two rules

 * if the number is even, divide it by 2
 * if the number is odd, multiply by 3 and add 1